chocolatey/docs/input/en-us/features/paid/agent-service.md

 ___
 ## Chocolatey Central Management

-Chocolatey for Business has centralized reporting and supports endpoint management through [[Chocolatey Central Management (CCM)|CentralManagement]].
+Chocolatey for Business has centralized reporting and supports endpoint management through [Chocolatey Central Management (CCM)](./central-management).
 On machines that will take advantage of CCM, you will need the Chocolatey Agent installed and properly configured to manage them centrally.

-For more information on Central Management, please see [[Chocolatey Central Management|CentralManagement]].
+For more information on Central Management, please see [Chocolatey Central Management](./central-management).

 ___
 ## Setup